1 portrait on display in Room 10 at the National Portrait Gallery

 This portraitback to top

-Aikman's portrait was painted for Lord Castlemaine for the overmantel in the Great Hall of Wanstead in Essex, his magnificent Palladian house which is long since demolished.
-The hall ceiling, representing the Times of Day, was decorated by Kent and he is shown holding his palette and brushes.
+Painted as the overmantel for the Great Hall at Wanstead in Essex, Lord Castlemaine's magnificent Palladian house, since demolished.
+The hall ceiling, representing the Times of Day, was Kent's work.

 Linked publicationsback to top